VoidArchive/Feedback/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
-about: What would you like to say?
+about: 'I have issue with:'
-title: Have a great day!
+title: Bug?
+Feedback?
+Typo?
 labels: ''
 assignees: VoidArchive